testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 ## `buildQueries`

-The `buildQueries` helper allows you to easily create your custom query with all standard [variants](api-queries.md) of queries in testing-library.
+The `buildQueries` helper allows you to create custom queres with all standard [variants](api-queries.md) of queries in testing-library.

-See the 'Customize queries globally with custom render' section  of the [custom render guide](/docs/react-testing-library/setup#custom-render) for example usage.
+See the [Add custom queries](/docs/react-testing-library/setup#add-custom-queries) section of the custom render guide for example usage.

 ### Using other assertion libraries